beeware/toga/docs/reference/api/resources/icons.rst

     When specifying an :any:`Icon`, you can provide:

-    * a string specifying an absolute or relative;
+    * a string specifying an absolute or relative path;
     * an absolute or relative :any:`pathlib.Path` object;
     * an instance of :any:`toga.Icon`; or
     * :any:`None` to specify no icon.